 The wildebeest migration towards the end of June was very spread out because of the good rains that occurred at the beginning of the month.
 Because of this, and the fact that there is plenty of good fresh grass the wildebeest migration is still very spread out over the central/west to Northern parts of the Serengeti.
 There are good-sized herds both in the Western Corridor and in the Bolagonja area (western and northern Serengeti respectively).

 The beginning of July saw the last of the large herds coming up from the south-east into the Western Corridor, around the Musabi and Samiti areas (the area just north of the Serengeti Serena and just below CCA’s Grumeti River Camp).
 Towards the end of the month, there were still plenty of green areas in the park, but the standing water was drying up fast.
 The Grumeti River itself had stopped flowing although there were still plenty of good pools and watering holes along its length.
 Whilst the temperatures in the evening got quite chilly, the days were still generally very warm and pleasant.

 Wildebeest migration Report – August

-At the beginning of August the Kirawira area of the Western Corridor (located on the Grumeti River, around the CCA’s Grumeti River Camp) still has substantial groups of wildebeest around despite the fact that the area was drying up fast.
+At the beginning of August, the Kirawira area of the Western Corridor (located on the Grumeti River, around the CCA’s Grumeti River Camp) still has substantial groups of wildebeest around even though the area was drying up fast.
 There are still many hippo filled pools along the Grumeti itself but the river itself has stopped flowing and there is virtually no water left elsewhere.
 The Wildebeest migration has completely left the Moru area just south of the Serengeti Serena, though cats and elephant are still highlights of the area.
 (Resident game in the Seronera/Central region is superb throughout the year).

 September – the Wildebeest migration is in the Mara